Quality - The Long-Term Care Sector's Strategy for Success

 - Avoiding unnecessary emergency room transfers

 - Supporting continuity of relationships with residents

 Up to now, staff in 122 early adopter homes have been trained through Residents First in facilitating improvement and/or in LEAN process improvement, and interdisciplinary teams within these homes have been part of a LHIN-based learning collaborative.
-As of July 30th, all homes can sign-up for the initiative by registering in the Leading Quality program.

-Beginning this fall, the Leading Quality program is now being offered to all long-term care home leaders.
+The Leading Quality program is now being offered to all long-term care home leaders.
 The program will teach participants how to:

 - Implement quality as an organizational strategy

 - Measure and publicly report quality

 - Channel attention to quality

 - Build quality improvement capability necessary to achieve aims